 By Gertrude Chavez-Dreyfuss

-The focus has also been on the Fed's monetary policy meeting, which started the first of its two-day gathering on Tuesday.
+The focus has also been on the Fed's monetary policy committee, which started the first of its two-day gathering on Tuesday.
 Investors expect a continuation of quantitative easing beyond this year, a negative for the dollar as it expands the currency's supply.

-"The expectation is that the Fed will continue to pump money into the financial system and while that's good news for the stock market, that's bad news for the dollar," said Chris Gaffney, co-chief investment officer at Everbank Wealth Management, in n St. Louis, Missouri.
+"The expectation is that the Fed will continue to pump money into the financial system and while that's good news for the stock market, that's bad news for the dollar," said Chris Gaffney, co-chief investment officer at Everbank Wealth Management, in St. Louis, Missouri.